Generalization of LRU Cache Replacement Policy with Applications to Video Streaming

 We now provide numerical simulations comparing the performance of the LRU and gLRU replacement policies.
 All simulated systems consist of $N = 1,000$ video files.
-The popularity of each video file is distributed according to a Zipf law with parameter $\alpha$ and the file sizes are distributed according to a censored Pareto distribution \cite{ramaswami2014modeling}.
-In particular, we assume that the file lengths are not heavy tailed and so the video lengths are generated as follows.
-The length of each video file is drawn from a Pareto Distribution with shape 2 and scale 300 (corresponding to an average length of 10 minutes) but are redrawn if the length is greater than 1 hour.
+The popularity of each video file is distributed according to a Zipf law with parameter $\alpha$ and the file sizes are distributed according to a censored Pareto distribution \cite{ramaswami2014modeling} with shape 2 and scale 300 (corresponding to an average length of 10 minutes) truncated so that no video is longer than 1 hour.
 Each video file is broken down into chunks of length $L$ seconds.
 When a video file is requested, the chunks are played sequentially, with each chunk consisting of $L$ seconds of video.
 In this section, we assume that the the popularity and file size distributions are independent.
 However, the joint distribution is surely important and a topic of further work.
-We give some results in this direction in Section \ref{sec:dependence}.
+We give some results in this direction in Appendix \ref{sec:dependence}.

 Chunks retrieved from the cache are available to play immediately, while those not cached must be served by a single server FIFO queue as described in Section \ref{sec:netmodel}.
 There is a start-up delay $d_s$ during which the video can be buffered before playing.
 If the user attempts to view a file chunk which has not yet been served, they must wait for it to be processed and incur a delay.
 The storage model is as described in Section \ref{sec:model}.
 The system is simulated under both the LRU and gLRU cache replacement policies.